semestry/blackboard-mytimetable/README.md

 * __Disable SSL certificate CN verification__: Tick this box to disable the strict hostname checks and allow any hostname in the certificate.
 Useful when the connection is made using an internal hostname.
 The SSL certificate still has to be valid.
 * __Timeout settings__: define various timeouts.
 * __Maximum number of concurrent API connections__: Maximum number of concurrent connections made to the API.
 Do not make this number too high, to prevent MyTimetable server overload.
+* __Use student ID instead of username__: Use the Blackboard Student ID instead of the Blackboard username.
+Domain configuration settings below still apply.

 ### Domain configuration